Akseldindisyan/Sample-Repository/README.md

 #Demo

-It is basically a sample.
+It is basically a sample!